 A couple of times I’ve had to slightly fudge dates of real events in order to make the story work.
 When that happens, I mention it in the author’s note at the end, where I also list many of the resources I relied upon.
 My hope is that readers will continue on in their journey to learn more about the past, and enjoy it as much as I did.

-From the author of The Dollhouse and The Masterpiece comes the compelling national bestselling novel about the thin lines between love and loss, success and ruin, passion and madness, all hidden behind the walls of The Dakota—New York City’s most famous residence.
+From the New York Times bestselling author of The Lions of Fifth Avenue comes the compelling national bestselling novel about the thin lines between love and loss, success and ruin, passion and madness, all hidden behind the walls of The Dakota—New York City’s most famous residence.

-When a chance encounter with Theodore Camden, one...
+When a chance encounter with...
 Read more >